 Now, certainly this misses something, particularly viewpoints and reports from accessibility evangelists.
 After all, the work with vendors may just get a lot less visibility, and maybe this turns out to be the biggest problem.
 But it seems hard to deny a reflex in our field, that when something is considered an accessibility problem, we defer responsibility to developers and site owners, with sometimes little consideration of the severity of the issue (a separate problem to review), and—again the hypothesis of this post—perhaps insufficient checking, asking, and lobbying that it be solved by software.

 What if instead of preferring active accessibility, our default was to focus on passive accessibility, that is, accessibility on the software end; if that wouldn’t work, to keep pushing on the software end; if that wouldn’t work, to push even harder on the software end, but to provide developers with guidance on the absolute minimum they can do to mitigate; and if that wouldn’t work, to still keep pushing for a software solution and add carefully to what we expect from developers and site owners?

-Yet one may disagree, and you may disagree.
+Yet one may disagree.

 Maybe there are ways to show how accessibility was only to be accomplished through rules for developers and site owners.

 But no one seems to be able to show that we’re already making good use of the software approach: to show how user agents got really good, so good that they make even a bad website accessible—how they automatically and correctly associate or generate alternative content; how they auto-correct colors and contrast; how they automatically associate or label form controls; how they automatically detect and translate language; how they automatically simplify copy, when requested; how they do a lot more automatically that forever, we seems to have put on developers and site owners, as if tooling, automation, machine learning could not benefit the field of accessibility and those who rely on it.